 Position: Senior Engineering Scientist

-Mr. Michael Lewis has 15 years of experience in advanced research and technology development at the University of Texas Center for Electromechanics (UT-CEM).
+Mr. Michael Lewis has over 20 years of experience in advanced research and technology development at the University of Texas, Center for Electromechanics (UT-CEM).
 Mr. Lewis’ early research responsibilities were primarily focused on the development of a prototype advanced high-speed generator for an electromagnetic aircraft launching system.
 Under this program, Mr. Lewis was responsible for the mechanical design of a high-speed rotor, which included novel materials and design approaches that required extensive testing and research before implementation.
-In addition, he was also responsible for modeling and analyses essential to development of the generator, including airflow network analysis, 3D electromagnetic modeling, and structural finite element analysis.
+In addition, he was also responsible for the modeling and analyses essential to the development of the generator, including airflow network analysis, 3D electromagnetic modeling, and structural finite element analysis.

 Research Areas/Areas of Interest

 - Alternative fuels for vehicles – batteries, ultra-capacitors, hydrogen fuel cells, natural gas

 - Power and energy systems modeling and control for hybrid electric vehicles and eVTOL aircraft, as well as industrial power plants and renewable power sources

 - Hydrogen and natural gas storage and delivery and refueling

 - Novel applications for electric machines, including linear motor applications for gaseous compression and expansion

 - M. Lewis, X. Feng, J. Hanlin, M. Field, and J. Ambrosio, A. Mabrey, “Model Validation and Demonstration of a Hydrogen Fuel Cell Parcel Delivery Truck,” Proc. of 2020 IEEE Transportation Electrification Conference and Exposition (ITEC), Chicago, IL, June 2020.